We are privately owned and not affiliated or endorsed by any government agency.

 • Your physician does not believe your condition is severe enough to prevent you from working.

-Before you learn how to apply for SSDI, you must ensure you’re eligible to receive benefits.
-To qualify for social security disability benefits, you must meet two main criteria:
+Before you learn how to apply for SSDI, you must confirm that you’re eligible for benefits.
+To qualify for Social Security disability benefits, you must meet two main criteria:

-• You have a mental or health condition that meets the Social Security Administration’s medical definition for disability.
+• You have a mental or physical condition that meets the Social Security Administration’s medical definition for disability.

-• You have worked long enough—and recently enough—to meet the SSA’s income qualifications.
+• You have worked long enough—and recently enough—to satisfy the SSA’s income qualifications.

 The Social Security Act has a very strict definition of disability.
 For a disability determination to be made: